rijumone/PHPCMS/picocms/content/sorting_algos_bubble.md

 ### Step X:

-We need to start from the beginning again, but this time we can skip comparing two of the last elements.
+We need to start from the beginning again, but this time we can skip comparing two of the last items.
 They are already in their proper places.

 ```python
 [85, 500, 1004, 1612, 1700, ]